ying-tang/help-documentation/_commontech/general_product_overview.md

 ### General Product Overview

-Both offerings of **IBM Bluemix Private Cloud**, Dedicated and Local, are deployed automatically through a **Site Controller** machine, which serves as a storehouse for the **Ursula/Ansible playbooks** we use to create your cloud.
+All offerings of **IBM Bluemix Private Cloud**, Dedicated and Local, or **IBM Bluemix Private Cloud with Red Hat** are deployed automatically through a **Site Controller** machine, which serves as a storehouse for the **Ursula/Ansible playbooks** we use to create your cloud.
 You can view the [Ursula playbooks](https://github.com/blueboxgroup/ursula) on **GitHub**.
 They are open source documents.

 **Site Controller**

-To deploy the **IBM Bluemix Private Cloud** offering, a physical **Site Controller** machine must be located in an **IBM Cloud Data Center** within the same geographical region in which your new Bluemix Private cloud is deployed.
+To deploy any **IBM Bluemix Private Cloud** or **IBM Bluemix Private Cloud with Red Hat** offering, a physical **Site Controller** machine must be located in an **IBM Cloud Data Center** within the same geographical region in which your new cloud is deployed.

 To deploy the **IBM Bluemix Private Cloud Local** offering, a Site Controller logical machine must be co-located within your IBM Local Cloud data center, and it will communicate with a Central Site Controller machine at your IBM Cloud Data Center.

-Each version of **Ursula** on the Site Controller is tailored to initialize and run a specific version of OpenStack and IBM Bluemix Private Cloud, by setting up the proper environment variables and other aspects of your customized cloud configuration.
-The particular version of Ursula described in this document is 3.0.0, and the environment which it creates for your cloud is described in the next section.
+Each version of **Ursula** on the Site Controller is tailored to initialize and run a specific version of OpenStack and IBM Cloud product, by setting up the proper environment variables and other aspects of your customized cloud configuration.
+The next section describes the environment that Ursula creates for your cloud.

 **Software Environment Created by Ursula**

-IBM Bluemix Private Cloud software is based on **Ubuntu 14.04** or ** ** and the **Mitaka** or **Newton** release of OpenStack, specifically including the Nova, Glance (backend points to Swift), Swift, Cinder (backed by Ceph clusters), Neutron L3 HA, Neutron LBaaS v2, Keystone, Horizon, Heat, LBaaS, and Ceilometer (+MongoDB) modules.
+IBM Bluemix Private Cloud software is based on **Ubuntu 14.04** and the **Mitaka** .
+The IBM Bluemix Private Cloud with Red Hat software is based on **RHEL 7.3** and the **Newton** release of OpenStack, specifically including the Nova, Glance (backend points to Swift), Swift, Cinder (backed by Ceph clusters), Neutron L3 HA, Neutron LBaaS v2, Keystone, Horizon, Heat, LBaaS, and Ceilometer (+MongoDB) modules.
 The Cinder backing data storage is provided by Ceph clusters.
 Your cloud also will include some third-party software monitoring tools that work along with the OpenStack modules: Grafana, ELK, and Sensu.

 Upon request, IBM will enable some additional enhanced features: